Summary: Chapter 3

 As Janie prepares for her marriage to Logan, she understands that she doesn’t love him but assumes that after marriage, love will come naturally, as Nanny has been telling her.
 The wedding is a big, festive affair, but two months later, Janie visits Nanny to ask for advice; she fears that she will never love Logan.
 Nanny berates Janie for not appreciating Logan’s wealth and status.
 She sends Janie on her way, again telling her that, in time, she will develop feelings for Logan.
 After Janie leaves, Nanny prays to God to care for Janie, saying that she, Nanny, has done the best that she could.
 A month later, she dies.
 A year passes, and Janie still feels no love for Logan and becomes even more disillusioned.

 Logan pampers Janie less and tries to get her to perform manual labor, claiming that she is spoiled.
 One day, he leaves to buy a second mule so that Janie can help him work in the fields.
 While Logan is getting the mule, Janie spies a good-looking, sharply dressed stranger ambling down the road.
 She catches his eye and flirts a while with him; his name is Joe Starks, a smooth-tongued, stylish man with grand ambitions.
-He tells her that he is from Georgia, that he has saved up a lot of money, and that he has come down to Florida to move to a new town that is being built and run by blacks.
+He tells her that he is from Georgia, that he has saved up a lot of money, and that he has come down to Florida to move to a new town that is being built and run by Black people.
 He lingers around the town for a while and every day he and Janie meet secretly.
 He dazzles her with his big dreams, and Janie’s hopes for love come alive again.
 He asks her to call him “Jody,” a nickname that she has created for him.
 Finally, after about two weeks of clandestine flirtation, he says that he wants her to leave Logan and marry him.

 That night, Janie and Logan fight.
 He again calls her spoiled and she mentions the possibility of running off.
 Feeling threatened, Logan responds desperately by insulting and belittling Janie.
 The next morning, they argue more.
 Logan orders her to help with the farm work; Janie says that he expects her to worship him but that she never will.
 Logan then breaks down, cursing her and sobbing.
 Afterward, Janie leaves to meet Jody at an agreed-upon time and place.
 They marry at the first opportunity and set out for the new town.